-Students who are scheduled for an appearance before the Conduct Hearing Board will be given seven business days to prepare unless all parties agree to proceed more quickly.
+Students who are scheduled for an appearance before the Student Conduct Hearing Board (Hearing Board) will be given seven business days to prepare unless all parties agree to proceed more quickly.

 Preparation for a Student Conduct Hearing includes the following steps;

-- (a) Selection of the Hearing Board.
-The Student Conduct Hearing Board is assembled by the conduct administrator and consists of five members trained on conduct policy and procedures with the campus provost typically serving as the chair.
+- a.
+Selection of the Hearing Board which consists of five members trained on conduct policy and procedures.
 Membership may vary from case to case.
-The Student Conduct Hearing Board will hear and review all evidence in the case including witness testimony and supporting documentation.
-They will make the decision whether the student is responsible or not responsible for the alleged violations and, if found responsible, will recommend the appropriate sanction(s) to the conduct administrator who has responsibility for the final sanction decision. - (b) Notice of time, date, and location of the Conduct Hearing will be delivered to the responding student by College email and registered mail to the most recent address of the student indicated on official College records.
-Once mailed, the communication will be deemed delivered. - (c) At least three business days prior to a Student Conduct Hearing, the responding student must submit to the conduct administrator the following: - A response to the Notice of Conduct Violation letter. - A list of witnesses the responding student would like the College to call at the Hearing, if any. - A list of all items the of physical evidence the student intends to use or requests to have present at the Hearing,

-- The names of any advocates who may accompany the student at the Hearing.
+The Hearing Board will hear and review all evidence in the case including witness testimony and supporting documentation.
+The Hearing Board will make the decision whether the student is responsible or not responsible for the alleged violations and, if found responsible, will recommend the appropriate sanction(s) to the conduct administrator who has responsibility for the final sanction decision. - Notice of time, date and location of the Student Conduct Hearing (Conduct Hearing) will be delivered to the responding student by College email and registered mail to the most recent address of the student indicated on official College records.
+Once mailed, the communication will be deemed delivered. - At least three business days prior to a Student Conduct Hearing, the responding student must submit to the conduct administrator the following: - A response to the Notice of Conduct Violation letter. - A list of witnesses the responding student would like the College to call at the Hearing, if any. - A list of all items of physical evidence the student intends to use or requests to have present at the Conduct Hearing, - The names of any advocates who may accompany the student at the Hearing.
 If the responding student fails to respond to Conduct Hearing notice, the administrator may initiate a complaint against the student for failure to comply with a directive of a College official and give notice to the student of this additional conduct violation.
-Unless the student responds to this second notice within two business days, or does not respond to the original notice, an educational conference may be scheduled and held on the student's behalf.
-As a result, the student may be administratively withdrawn from enrolled classes and/or a conduct hold may be placed on their College account, deeming them ineligible to register for courses until the student responds to the Conduct Hearing notice. - (d) The conduct administrator will ensure that a summary of all hearing information, including the names of the Hearing Board members, is shared with the responding student and the complainant at least one day prior to the Conduct Hearing.
+Unless the student responds to this second notice within two business days, or does not respond to the original notice, an educational conference may be

+- scheduled and held on the student's behalf.
+As a result, the student may be administratively withdrawn from enrolled classes and/or a conduct hold may be placed on their College account, deeming them ineligible to register for courses until the student responds to the Conduct Hearing notice. - d.
+The conduct administrator will ensure that a summary of all hearing information, including the names of the Hearing Board members, is shared with the responding student and the complainant at least one day prior to the Conduct Hearing.